Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Spike thinks that this is the case because Makkusu invented a type of cyber.beast that allowed Citizens to wield cyber.beast by repurposing the device originally used to control cybervators.

-Max does not want spike to tell others about the secrets.
+Aarock/Airiona wants to to tell the world about what they found

+Spike states that it is not a good idea to tell others about the secrets as it will be to disruptive to the status quo and that there is a reason this information has been hiden here for centuries.

+Max is surprised by this as he is a reporter and one would think he would be the first to want to tell everyone.
+Spike tells him it is also a reporter job to use good judgement for what can potentaily be detraminal if the world knew about it.

-Makkusu makes the team as a cybervator but is not allowed to fight they are only allows refuel and some give advice to fellow cybervator between rounds
+Makkusu makes the team as a cybervator but is not allowed to fight they are only allowed refuel and some give advice to fellow cybervator between rounds

 Because of what commentators call neptunism Max is on Leona/Tomasina's team as a center. this however means they don't have a backup mainly because they rarely get injured.